grant-olson/grant-olson.github.io/_drafts/magloop.md

 I assembled the inner set of supports, which consists of the crossbeam and three extensions with normally placed holes.
-I tied a knot in one end of the paracord, inserted it thorugh one set of holes at the base of the crossbeam, then worked my way through the other three supports running the line through the hole, pulling it tight, and tying a clove hitch.
+I tied a knot in one end of the paracord, inserted it through one set of holes at the base of the crossbeam, then worked my way through the other three supports running the line through the hole, pulling it tight, and tying a clove hitch.
 Once these three supports were secure, I ran the line through